 The U.S. economy is largely in the same position it has been in for the past six months – improving fundamentals weighed down by a number of headwinds resulting in subpar growth.
 Among the positive drivers, the housing market is still in recovery mode, inexpensive natural gas continues to benefit households and the industrial sector, auto sales remain above 15 million units (annualized rate), rising household wealth is buoying consumer confidence, credit availability is steadily improving for households and businesses, and job gains have been steady.
 However, a number of nagging headwinds including fiscal consolidation, rising oil prices, and renewed fiscal policy tensions continue to constrain growth.

-On balance, we expect that the positives will outweigh the negatives, and that the U.S. economy will generate positive but modest growth of 2.2% in 2013.
+Overall, we expect that the U.S. economy will generate positive but slow growth of 1.7% in 2013.

-- Medical equipment investment should continue to experience little to no growth in the first half of 2013.
+- Medical equipment investment indicators look bleak, suggesting little to no growth going forward.

 - Transportation equipment investment is expected to improve some and grow between 2% and 5% year-overyear moving forward.